thedataincubator/spark-structured-streaming/README.md

 # Spark Structured Streaming

 A short course on the new, experimental features by [The Data Incubator](https://www.thedataincubator.com/) and [O'Reilly Strata](http://conferences.oreilly.com/strata).
+You can purchase the accompanying videos here [on the O'Reilly website](http://shop.oreilly.com/product/0636920057482.do).

 ## Installation